artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    :alt: An image of the edit theme button in the button block

-3. From here, navigate to the "Style" area, under the "Logo" :term:`field`, click the "Choose file" button under the exisiting logo.
+3. From here, navigate to the "Style" area, under the "Logo" :term:`field`, click the "Choose file" button under the existing logo.
 4. A separate window will open; select the image on your computer that you'd like to replace the existing banner with.
 See the :ref:`previous section
     <banner-size-requirements>` for direction on AtoM **sizing requirements**